Top 10 History Tours in Britain

 Most tours include a licensed buffet car, with First Class Dining available for that extra special occasion, freshly cooked on board by the elite team of chefs.

 As night descends experience a chilling tour into Edinburgh’s dark history.
-Not for the faint hearted, prepare to see some ghostly goings on as you explore the long abandoned Blair Street Underground Vaults and the incredibly creepy Canongate Graveyard, the final resting place of some of the city’s most famous figures.
+Not for the faint hearted, prepare to see some ghostly goings on as you explore the long abandoned Blair Street Underground Vaults.

 Described by the BBC as “possibly one of the most haunted places in Britain.”, the dark and dank Edinburgh Vaults were home to the very poorest and most disreputable sections of society.
 Bodysnatchers were said to have stored their corpses there overnight.